 How to Serve Plantain Fufu

-Plantain Fufu is best served with your favorite stew or soup side dishes!
+What’s the best way to enjoy Plantain Fufu?
+Serve it with your favorite stew or soup side dishes!
 For instance, you can pair it with:

 You can also form it into balls or rolls to make it more appetizing!
-This may be delicious, but this must be consumed in moderation due to the starch content.
-Limit your plantain fufu intake to 1 serving a day.
+This may be delicious, but this must be eaten in moderation due to the starch content.
+Limit your plantain fufu intake to one serving a day.

-- At room temperature: Wrap the fufu in cling film and store it in an airtight container.
-Make sure to consume it within a few hours.
+- At room temperature: Wrap the fufu in cling film and store it in a container to eat within a few hours.

 Frequently Asked Questions